KooooL-AID/pchub_SIA-webproj/README.md

 # 🖥️ PC Parts Hub (PCHub) – Flask Web App

-**PC Parts Hub (PCHub)** is a sleek and modern e-commerce platform built with Flask.
-It allows users to browse PC hardware products, search/filter by category, add items to a shopping cart, and submit testimonials.
-Includes a blog section, user authentication, and static JSON-powered product management.
+**PC Parts Hub (PCHub)** is a simple modern e-commerce platform built with Flask.
+It allows users to browse PC hardware products, search/filter by category, add items to a shopping cart, and a demo login and registration for presentation .
+Includes a blog section and static JSON-powered product management.

 ---